 Your adventure begins in colorful Cancún on October 6th.
 Then make your way across the peninsula to visit the most revered and historic Maya sites — Chichén Itzá (and its famed El Caracol Observatory), Ek Balam, Uxmal, Kabah, and Edzná — before visiting the vibrant capital city of Mérida and the historic coastal town of Campeche.
 You’ll even get the chance to swim in one of the region’s cenotes, limestone sinkholes created in the aftermath of the asteroidal collision that devasted the Gulf of Mexico 66 million years ago and wiped out most of Earth’s life forms.
 Then fly home on October 15th.

-Highlights of the Yucatán Annular Eclipse 2023 Tour
+Highlights of the Yucatán Annular Eclipse 2023 Adventure

 Sky & Telescope’s Eclipse-Viewing Site

-Our carefully chosen site for witnessing the annular eclipse represents a balance of excellent geometric placement (19°39.9'N, 90°25.2'W), optimal climatology, and the privacy and comfort of participants.
-Located just outside Campeche, where sea-breeze winds give a sunnier climate than elsewhere over the peninsula, Hacienda Uayamón provides a comfortable, relaxing setting for viewing this celestial spectacle.
+Our carefully chosen site for witnessing the annular eclipse represents a balance of excellent geometric placement (19°50.9'N, 90°32.3'W), optimal climatology, and the comfort of participants.
+You’ll view the entire event from the comfortable grounds of Gamma Campeche Malecón, which overlooks the Gulf of Mexico and just steps from your room.
+Here sea-breeze winds give a sunnier climate than elsewhere over the peninsula, with the best odds anywhere on the Yucatán Peninsula for clear skies on eclipse day.
 You’ll watch a smaller-than-usual Moon slide across the Sun over 3½ hours and cover 95% of it, leaving a brilliant ring — or annulus — in the sky.
-From our location, this “ring of fire” will be high up (altitude 61°) and last for 4 minutes 14 seconds, with the eclipse’s midpoint at 12:25 p.m.
+From our location, this “ring of fire” will be high up (altitude 61°) and last for 4 minutes 32 seconds, with the eclipse’s midpoint at 12:25 p.m.

 The most famous and most restored of the Maya sites and one of the new Seven Wonders of the World thrived from around 600 to 1200 AD.
 Its Maya name means “At the mouth of the well of the Itza”.
 Soaring above the site is the Temple of Kukulcán, also known as El Castillo, a massive step pyramid.
 Nearby is El Caracol, whose rounded center may be reminiscent of a telescope’s dome but is actually the ruins of a cylindrical structure.
 Still, there’s ample evidence that it served as an astronomical observatory.
 You can explore the site’s graphic stone carvings that survive at structures like the ball court, Temple of the Warriors, and the Wall of the Skulls.